brttd/display-whisper/testing.md

     - Close
     - Move to different screen
     - With keyboard shortcuts
-- Fit text and unify all
+- Scale text and unify all

 ### Print
 - Change "show info setup" setting